 A busy home and busy life tend to accumulate clutter.
-Here are some simple clutter-busting daily routines to help keep your home clutter-free with minimal stress and hassle!
+Here are 4 clutter-busting daily routines to keep that clutter away with minimal stress and hassle!

 HOW TO DEAL WITH CLUTTER ON A REGULAR BASIS